ssk-d/fireflutter/README.md

 # TODOs

-- Sample code for comment crud
-- Sample code for vote(like, dislike)
-- Sample code for deleting posts, comments, photos.
 - Sample code for search posts and comments with Algolia
 - Adding sample code for user profile update
+- Adding sample code for phone number verification
+- Adding sample code to allow post/comment crud only for the users who have verified their phone numbers.
 - Adding sample code for live change of user language.
 - Integration test